rwieruch/blog_robinwieruch_content/blog/react-hooks-higher-order-components/index.md

 };
 ```

-This solution seems plausible, but let's sink this in for a moment: The `withFetch` HOC, previously just concerned about one data fetching -- which based on this one data fetching sets states for `isLoading` and `error` -- suddenly becomes a monster of complexity.
+This solution seems plausible, but let's let this sink in for a moment: The `withFetch` HOC, previously just concerned about one data fetching -- which based on this one data fetching sets states for `isLoading` and `error` -- suddenly becomes a monster of complexity.
 There are many questions to answer here:

 * Does the loading indicator still show up even though one of the requests finished earlier?
 * Does the whole component render as an error if only one request fails?